We use our proprietary methodology to produce these rankings. Learn more →

 UChicago Law is home to clinical programs that operate through seven units as separate "law firms," including the Innovation Clinic, the Institute for Justice Clinic on Entrepreneurship, and the Edwin F. Mandel Legal Aid Clinic.

 Accreditation: The Higher Learning provides accreditation to University of Chicago.
-The American Bar Association and the Association of American Law Schools provide accreditation to University of Chicago Law School.

 6.